Klortho/DtdAnalyzer/README.md

 The next command produces HTML documentation for that DTD.
-It should run for a little while and then announce that it's done, and that the documentation is in the ''doc'' subdirectory.
+It should run for a little while and then announce that it's done, and that the documentation is in the `doc` subdirectory.
 Open the index.html file there in a browser.

     dtddocumentor -–system http://jats.nlm.nih.gov/archiving/1.0/JATS-archivearticle1.dtd \\
         --exclude mml: --exclude-except mml:math